Coragyps

 Coragyps is a genus of New World vulture that contains the black vulture (Coragyps atratus) and two extinct relatives.

+Taxonomy

 The genus Coragyps was introduced in 1853 by the French naturalist Emmanuel Le Maout to accommodate the black vulture.

+Etymology

 The name combines the Ancient Greek korax meaning "raven" with gups meaning "vulture".

+Fossil record

 One extinct species is the 'western' black vulture, Coragyps occidentalis, a larger ancestral relative of the modern species which lived in North America during much of the Pleistocene epoch; however, genetic evidence indicates that C. occidentalis may not be a true species of its own, as it is nested within the modern black vulture.

 The other is the Cuban black vulture, Coragyps seductus, known from the Pleistocene of Cuba.